FlexEGames/FlexEGames/README.md

 # FlexEGames

-An Minestom implementation for minigames per instance
+A Minestom implementation for minigames per instance